SuddamallaChaitanya/NETFLIX-CLONE/README.md

 #🔹 **2.
 Open the Files**

-.index.html
+• index.html

-.profile-details.html
+• profile-details.html

 🧠 No backend or local server needed — this is a static HTML/CSS/JS project.

 # 🧾 **Features**

-.📱 Responsive design(mobile-friendly)
+• 📱 Responsive design(mobile-friendly)

-.🎨 Custom CSS styling with separate page-specific stylesheets
+• 🎨 Custom CSS styling with separate page-specific stylesheets

-.🖼 Sample media banners and profile selection interface
+• 🖼 Sample media banners and profile selection interface

-.🔧 No backend — purely HTML, CSS, and JavaScript
+• 🔧 No backend — purely HTML, CSS, and JavaScript

 # 📖 **About the Project**

-.This project is a UI replica of Netflix, designed as a beginner-friendly static site to learn:
+• This project is a UI replica of Netflix, designed as a beginner-friendly static site to learn:

-.Page layout using HTML/CSS
+ • Page layout using HTML/CSS

-.Responsive design with Flexbox/Grid
+• Responsive design with Flexbox/Grid

-.CSS separation for pages
+• CSS separation for pages

-.JavaScript DOM interaction basics
+• JavaScript DOM interaction basics